roman-milk/roman-milk.github.io/the-hard-bodys-continuing-education.md

+ 07Page 4

+===

- 07Page 4 ****** The Hard Body's Continuing Education Ch.
-07 ****** bydlsloan© Jason signed the paper in broad strokes that made Cori's tit bounce, then shook the pen hard like it was running out of ink.
+Jason signed the paper in broad strokes that made Cori's tit bounce, then shook the pen hard like it was running out of ink.
 "Might need to get another pen," Jason said.
 "Might want to start carrying a backup -- one on each side."
 He grabbed the rubber band that was only part way on her breast and slowly pulled it off, letting the rubber scrape across her nipple, hoping she liked the way it felt.

  "Oh wait," Jason said.
 "I forgot that I did lose a ring the other day.
 I better make sure that's not mine."
 He pulled Cori to him and yanked down her panties, pulling her into his lap while she kicked the black thong the rest of the way off.
 He lifted her off his lap and sat her on his desk, spreading her thighs, getting a good look at the ring in question.
 He fingered it, then pulled it toward him, watching her clit follow obediently like a dog on a leash.
 It looked swollen and pink and he could smell the sweetness of her pussy, taste the moist heat in the air.
 He acted like he was trying to put it on his finger, even though it was obviously too small.
 "Nope, that's not mine," he proclaimed.
 "And to paraphrase the late great Johnny Cochran, if it don't fit, you must give it a lick."